-So it’s already 2016 but, typical of my own blogging, I am late to the punch.
-For my own purposes, I’ve been reviewing my company’s internet marketing strategy and processes so, as I like to record what I’ve learned for myself, I thought I’d go ahead and write them here.
+So it’s already 2016, but I am late to the punch, typical of my blogging.
+For my own purposes, I’ve been reviewing my company’s internet marketing strategy and processes, so, as I like to record what I’ve learned for myself, I thought I’d go ahead and write them here.

-It’s therapeutic for myself and eye-opening as I take a moment to realize that I need to step it up in 2016!
+It’s therapeutic for me and eye-opening as I take a moment to realize that I needed to step it up in 2016!

 In 2015, here is what I saw…

 I saw a huge surge in this format.
 There are even podcasting coaches now.
 Once a person finds that niche in coaching that system, you know it’s a growing tool and only going to get bigger.
 I have a client, Amber Callahan, and a strategic partner, Jena Rodriguez, who started podcasting this year with great success.
 They love the format and the ease that it can provide in generating evergreen and shareable content.

 They found the piece with the intent that they could call their own with their voice.
 Like Seth Godin says in his book, Tribes, (affiliate link):